billvaglienti/ProtoGen/README.md

     - `string` : is a variable length null terminated string of bytes.
 The maximum length is given by the attribute `array`.
     - `fixedstring` : is a fixed length null terminated string of bytes.
 The length is given by the attribute `array`.
     - `null` : indicates empty (i.e. reserved for future expansion) space in the packet.
+    - `override` : indicates that this field is overriding a previous defined field in the structure or packet.
+In that instance the in-memory type information is taken from a previous field's (of the same name) definition.
+The point of overriding a field is to overcome a previous encoding that was inadequate.

 - `struct` : This attribute replaces the inMemoryType attribute and references a previously defined structure.